relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/11 - Cisco Security Platforms and APIs/main.md

 &nbsp;

 The Cisco Umbrella Investigate API is designed to give technology partners the ability to query security events from their platform/service/appliance within a mutual customer's environment to the Umbrella cloud for investigation purposes.
-The Umbrella Investigate API empowers users to query the Umbrella database to deem a domain saf or not safe.
+The Umbrella Investigate API empowers users to query the Umbrella database to deem a domain safe or not safe.
 It goes beyond traditional DNS results to show security events and correlations.

 &nbsp;

 The following are some of the tasks that can be done via the Umbrella Investigate REST API:

--   Check the security status ofa domain, IP address, or subset of domains that appears in the logs from your firewall, UTM, or other Internet egress points.
+-   Check the security status of a domain, IP address, or subset of domains that appears in the logs from your firewall, UTM, or other Internet egress points.
 -   Determine whether other related cooccurring domains were accessed at the same time as the domain or IP address you're looking up.
 -   Find a historical record for this domain or IP address in the DNS database to see what has changed.
 -   Query large numbers of domains quickly to find out whether they're scored as malicious and require further investigation.